Copyright© 2016 by Ernest Bywater

 One Saturday in late November Mo is at the swimming pool in his building relaxing with his boarders and their families who are there for a visit.
 He gets out of the pool to sit in a lounger between Isolde and Anna Santos.
 Anna asks, “Isolde, has he asked you to marry him yet?”

-Isolde laughs, and responds, “No!
-Because he knows I’ll say no if he does.
+Isolde laughs then says, “No!
+As he knows I’ll say no if he does.
 We’re just friends having a good time.
 Our futures don’t fit as I’m out of here when I graduate.
 I’ve already got a job lined up in Montreal for when I get my diploma next May.”

 “Oh!
 I didn’t know that.”